 When I explain the situation to my client, I get the question, “But what’s the point of my brother having a trust if we have to open a probate anyway?!”
 This question is asked with frustration and often times some anger.

 The frustration and anger is understandable.
 Now, the family must deal with the cost and work of a trust administration for the assets that were properly funded into the trust AND a probate administration for the asset that was not funded into the trust.

 The bottom line is, a trust isn’t doing a key component of its job if it is not properly funded.
 In the above hypothetical, all the brother had to do was fill out a POD for his personal bank account, and no probate would have been needed.

-While we're still in the beginning of the new year, I encourage you to look over your estate plan and think about what might need to be updated.
+I encourage you to look over your estate plan and think about what might need to be updated, no matter what time of year it is.
 If you don’t already have an estate planning attorney, we’d be happy to meet with you to review your estate plan and help you make any changes that are needed.

 Our lives are dynamic and changing constantly.
 Your estate plan should be updated accordingly in order to meet your changing circumstances and needs.